WangKehanK/CS505/README.md

 ### Gender
 - [Gender](Twitter_User_Gender.ipynb)
 - TODO:
-  - Predict gender for each user (we only did 1 user right now)
+  - Predict gender for each user (we only did 1 user right now) (done)
-  - Calculate accuracy based on human.labeled.gender & lexicon.gender.prediction
+  - Calculate accuracy based on human.labeled.gender & lexicon.gender.prediction (done)
+  - Predict gender for second dataset

 Using m3inference, you can predict gender.